 I don’t really buy much new ethical clothing as I find it so expensive.
-This weighs on my conscience a bit as I would love to support fair trade fashion retailers like my favourite FAIR in Brighton, who often stock amazing stripey things from People Tree.
+This weighs on my conscience a bit.
+I would really love to support fair trade fashion retailers like my favourite FAIR in Brighton, who often stock amazing stripey things from People Tree.
 But the clothes are so pricey I rarely buy anything there.
-I bought some fantastic bamboo Monkee Genes Jeans a year or so ago in a sale, and would love to buy more from them but I’d never be able to afford them normally.
+I bought some fantastic bamboo Monkee Genes Jeans a year or so ago in a sale.
+I would love to buy more from them but I’d never be able to afford them normally.

-Where do you get your style inspiration from?
+Where do you get your style inspiration from Lyndsey?

 I am lucky to have some very stylish besties who inspire the way I dress.
-Amy of Super + Super is always upcycling and embellishing items and Claire of She’s Called Claire is a style and travel blogger, who always looks amazing and often lets me borrow her clothes.
+Amy of Super + Super is always upcycling and embellishing items.
+And Claire of She’s Called Claire.
+Claire is a style and travel blogger, who always looks amazing and often lets me borrow her clothes.

-Pinterest is a great way of collecting style ideas and I lose myself in the Sunday Times Style magazine every weekend which always gives me ideas of how to wear things.
+Pinterest is a great way of collecting style ideas.
+I also lose myself in the Sunday Times Style magazine every weekend.
+It always gives me ideas of how to wear things.

 What is your best second-hand or ethical find ever?

 A few years ago, artist Jil Shipley made some drawings for What You Sow in the style of the illustrations she drew for Jackie Magazine in the 70s.
-The pictures were of girls with flowers in their hair and it was the first time Jil had drawn girls in that style since she finished working on the magazine.
+The pictures were of girls with flowers in their hair.
+It was the first time Jil had drawn girls in that style since she finished working on the magazine.

-I wanted to have the illustrations printed onto t-shirts but after searching high and low I couldn’t find an ethical source.
+I wanted to have the illustrations printed on t-shirts.
+However, after searching high and low I couldn’t find an ethical source.
 In bringing an entirely new object into the world, it was really important to me that this item would not harm the planet or the people producing it in any way.
-Luckily through a shared connection with the Moral Fibres blog I eventually came across an environmentally-friendly t-shirt designer in the form of Anna from Lost Shapes.
+Luckily, through a shared connection with the Moral Fibres blog, I eventually came across an environmentally-friendly t-shirt designer in the form of Anna from Lost Shapes.

-Anna prints her fabulous designs onto a range of organic, fairly-traded clothing and even the inks she uses are non-toxic and suitable for vegans.
-Anna was happy to work together to create the t-shirts and provided plenty of guidance and expertise to make sure everything was perfect.
+Anna prints her fabulous designs onto a range of organic, fairly-traded clothing.
+Even the inks she uses are non-toxic and suitable for vegans.
+Anna was happy to work together to create the t-shirts.
+And Anna provided plenty of guidance and expertise to make sure everything was perfect.

-The t-shirts are launching in November (for a sneak peak see the top photo!) and I’m incredibly proud of them and glad to have found such an ethical business to produce them.
+The t-shirts are launching in November (for a sneak peek see the top photo!) and I’m incredibly proud of them.
+I’m also so glad to have found such an ethical business to produce them.
 I wear mine all the time and was recently really thrilled to find out that Jil does too!